akashanand708/nodeserver_backend/README.md

 # nodeserver-backend-boilerplate

-> A complete initial boilerplate for API Server written in Node.js and ES6.
+> A complete initial boilerplate for any WEB and MOBILE application for API Server written in Node.js and ES6.

 ## Key feature
 1.